huggingface/blog/ethics-soc-2.md

 _This means that developing ML systems with care requires vigilance and responding to feedback from those deployment contexts, which in turn we can facilitate by sharing lessons across contexts and developing tools to analyze signs of bias at every level of ML development._

-_This blog post from the [Ethics and Society regulars @🤗](https://huggingface.co/blog/ethics-soc-1)shares some of the lessons we have learned along with tools we have developed in our own work to support ourselves and others in our community’s efforts to better address bias in Machine Learning.
+_This blog post from the [Ethics and Society regulars @🤗](https://huggingface.co/blog/ethics-soc-1) shares some of the lessons we have learned along with tools we have developed in our own work to support ourselves and others in our community’s efforts to better address bias in Machine Learning.
 The first part is a broader reflection on bias and its context.
 If you’ve already read it and are coming back specifically for the tools, feel free to jump to the [datasets]((#i-am-curatingpicking-a-dataset-for-my-ml-system-how-can-i-address-bias) or [models](#i-am-trainingselecting-a-model-for-my-ml-system-how-can-i-address-bias) section!_

 <p align="center">